thought of the week: say, “i love you”

 k. tap

-thought of the week: to-do lists are crucial
+thought of the week: showing up

 xoxo,